Ultimate Guide to Resource Capacity Planning

 Benefits of Capacity Planning

-Gimarc says, “In the perfect world, capacity planners work with their business partners to predict the impact of business demand on the availability and scalability of their digital infrastructure, and then determine the most cost-effective way to optimize service delivery and meet SLAs.
+Gimarc says, “In a perfect world, capacity planners work with their business partners to predict the impact of business demand on the availability and scalability of their digital infrastructure, and then determine the most cost-effective way to optimize service delivery and meet SLAs.
 Capacity planning is the single source of truth for the business process in question.”

 He offers the following example: “How well is the digital infrastructure supporting SLAs and application availability, and what does the future look like based on business demand?
 Are we near a digital infrastructure breaking point, are we introducing new business services, or are we continuing business as usual?”